School of Leadership

 LD-291 Combat Leadership - Leadership Under Pressure: Leadership falls within both the theoretical and practical.
 Situations dictate the amount of theoretical leadership can be employed in practical actions.
 Classrooms and Battlefields both teach and employ leadership, but in vastly different manners.
 In Combat situations, a leader does not have the benefit of books, advisors or time to plan, they must plan and act in the same instant, in other words, instinctive leadership.
 Under pressure and under fire, a Leader must plan and act swiftly and accurately because their lives of those of their unit are at stake.
 There is no easy way put a student into a Combat situation, to simulate the pressure, ambiguity and lack of having all the facts.
 We can simulate pressure: this course is pass/fail and must be completed within 24 hours of receipt of this course.
 That means, when you are sent the course, your answers must be returned within 24 hours.
 The only exceptions are by approval of LD School Director.
 We can simulate ambiguity: All questions are essay and are graded on content.
 We can simulate limited intelligence: No resources or reference materials will be listed, rather you must list which references you employed.
 Prerequisite for this course: LD-201.

 LD-301 Leadership Degree Course: For the final step in the School of Leadership the Student will look at Leadership as it is in the 23rd century consisting of an independent studies project.
 The independent studies project must consist of a paper based on various leadership styles.
 The student MUST submit a topic to the Branch Director for approval.
 After choosing an option and with the approval of the Branch Director the student will then have 10 weeks to submit their paper for grading.
-After submittal and if the student receives a passing grade, then the student will be awarded a Bachelor of Military Science Degree with a Concentration in Leadership Development.
+After submittal and if the student receives a grade of Honors or Distinction on a 301 level course, they will be issued an Academic Excellence Award.
 Prerequisite for this course: LD-201.

 Before sending a request for a level -301 project please read the following: